cicoco/cordova-plugin-my-camera/README.md

 The variable is configured on install time

-    cordova plugin add cordova-plugin-camera --variable ANDROIDX_CORE_VERSION=1.8.0
+    cordova plugin add cordova-plugin-my-camera --variable ANDROIDX_CORE_VERSION=1.8.0

 ## How to Contribute

 Contributors are welcome!
 And we need your contributions to keep the project moving forward.
-You can[report bugs, improve the documentation, or [contribute code](https://github.com/apache/cordova-plugin-camera/pulls).
+You can[report bugs, improve the documentation, or [contribute code](https://github.com/apache/cordova-plugin-my-camera/pulls).

 There is a specific [contributor workflow](http://wiki.apache.org/cordova/ContributorWorkflow) we recommend.
 Start reading there.
 More information is available on [our wiki](http://wiki.apache.org/cordova).

-**Have a solution?** Send a [Pull Request](https://github.com/apache/cordova-plugin-camera/pulls).
+**Have a solution?** Send a [Pull Request](https://github.com/apache/cordova-plugin-my-camera/pulls).

 In order for your changes to be accepted, you need to sign and submit an Apache [ICLA](http://www.apache.org/licenses/#clas) (Individual Contributor License Agreement).
 Then your name will appear on the list of CLAs signed by [non-committers](https://people.apache.org/committer-index.html#unlistedclas) or [Cordova committers](http://people.apache.org/committers-by-project.html#cordova).